Game Name: ArmA 3 (Armed Assault 3)

 - While I enjoyed the Breaking Point Mod, I strongly disliked combat.
 Until I launched my own server, I generally refused to enter combat situations in Breaking Point.

-- After hosting my A3Wasteland server(s) for an entire year, I came to understand the combat system and now enjoy ArmA 3 as a gamer for its complexity.
+- After hosting my A3Wasteland server(s) for an entire year, I came to understand the combat system and enjoyed ArmA 3 as a gamer for its complexity.

 - As a Server Host